koxu1996/koxu1996.github.io/Recover-from-Validator-Ejection.md

 With your node in sync and ready to validate again, we need to activate your invalid bid.
 We do that with the activate_bid.wasm contract.
 This will be part of the normal contracts compile.

+Run the following transaction to re-activate your bid and re-join the network.
 You will require a balance of at least 0.3 CSPR for this contract.

 ```
 casper-client put-deploy --secret-key /etc/casper/validator_keys/secret_key.pem --chain-name casper-test --session-path "$HOME/casper-node/target/wasm32-unknown-unknown/release/activate_bid.wasm" --payment-amount 300000000 --session-arg "validator_public_key:public_key='$(cat /etc/casper/validator_keys/public_key_hex)'"